OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 ---
-title: How SpaceX obliterates its competitors, and redefines space travel
+title: How SpaceX obliterates its competitors and redefines space travel
 description: A story about rocket science and DevOps
 author: alex.yates@dlmconsultants.com
 visibility: public